 If the redetermination is denied in error, protect the date of receipt of redetermination no matter how old the redetermination.

-- send Form TF0001, Notice of Case Action, informing the recipient of the denial and the right to request a hearing; and
+- sends Form TF0001, Notice of Case Action, informing the recipient, the AR or both, of the denial and the right to request a hearing; and

-- dispose the case action, denying the recipient without further contact.
+- disposes the case action, denying the EDG(s) without further contact.

-Note: Eligibility staff can reinstate Community Attendant Services (CAS) or Home and Community-Based waiver services (HCBS) without a new Form H1746-A, MEPD Referral Cover Sheet, if:
+Note: Community Attendant Services (CAS) or Home and Community-Based waiver services (HCBS) may be reinstated without a new Form H1746-A, MEPD Referral Cover Sheet, when:

 - the packet is received before the effective date of the denial;

 - the LTSS summary reflects ongoing coverage; and

 - CCSE or waiver staff verify the recipient continued to receive CAS or HCBS.

 Redetermination Cycles, B-8200